laixintao/iredis/README.md

 ### Brew

-Form Mac users, you can install iredis via brew 🍻
+For Mac users, you can install iredis via brew 🍻

 ```
 brew install iredis